PART I: VILNIUS - MUNICH

 Teresa La Rosee

-I am studying for my Bachelor’s degree in German and International Relations at the moment, at Leeds University in England and will be finishing my degree this summer.
-I have been going to the German summer camps in Lebanon for the past three years and have cherished my time with the guests.
+I have cherished my time with the guests.
 Lebanon on Wheels represents a great challenge for me.
 Nonetheless, I very much look forward to taking it on and can’t wait to get on the road!

 MÁLAGA - ROME - BEIRUT

-On my gap year, I lived in Lebanon and took part in the caravan project with the Order of Malta.
-I lived in Lebanon from January 2018 and visited three homes on a weekly basis.
+On my gap year, I had the opportunity to live in Beirut and to take part in the caravan project with the Order of Malta.
+I moved to Lebanon in January of 2018 and visited three homes on a weekly basis.
 In that time I built many personal relationships with the guests in the homes and this made me very passionate about helping Toufic, Abbas and Ahmad who I have gotten to know so well.

 BERLIN - ATHENS - BEIRUT